nilearn/nilearn/doc/building_blocks/searchlight.rst

 distribution, which is known under specific assumptions.
 In practice, neuroimaging signal has a complex structure that might not match these assumptions.
-An exact, non-parametric *permutation test* can be performed as an alternative to the analytic F-test: We swap the signal values of all voxels while the tested variables remain unchanged and we perform a voxel-wise analysis on these permuted data.
-When the data are transformed this way, the relationships between the image descriptors and the tested variates are broken while the value of the signal in each particular voxel can be observed with the same probability than the original value associated to that
+An exact, non-parametric *permutation test* can be performed as an alternative to the analytic F-test: the residuals of the model are permuted so as to break any effect and the corresponding decision statistic is recomputed.
+One thus builds the distribution of the decision statistic under the hypothesis that there is no relationship between the tested variates and the target variates.
+In neuroimaging, this is generally done by swapping the signal values of all voxels while the tested variables remain unchanged [2]_.
+A voxel-wise analysis is then performed on the permuted data.
+The relationships between the image descriptors and the tested variates are broken while the value of the signal in each particular voxel can be observed with the same probability than the original value associated to that